You can view a copy of our frequently asked questions and print them if you would like to.

 Registration and effective dates are important because they give you priority within your band.
 If you have been placed in the Bronze, General or on the Transfer list you will bid using your registration date.
 If you have been placed into the Platinum, Gold or Silver bands, you will receive an effective date and this will be the date you became entitled to a priority band.
 If you move back to the Bronze, General band or the Transfer list you will bid using your original registration date.
 Customers with earlier registration and effective dates will be offered properties before customers with later dates.

-If you feel you need an adapted property or adaptations you should contact us and ask for a medical self assessment.
+If you feel you need an adapted property or adaptations you should contact us and ask for a Medical Priority Application Form..
 In some cases we will ask an occupational therapist to have a look at your case to see if you need rehousing or if adaptations would be the best option.
 You can also contact the Adult Contact Team on 01302 737391 for an assessment for your current home to have adaptations.

 The majority of adapted properties will be advertised so applicants can bid on them if they are suitable and in the area they would like to live.
 Applicants will be given priority for these adapted properties if an occupational therapist has made the assessment as requiring rehousing.
 Once the bidding cycle has closed a final assessment will be made to ensure the property meets your needs before an offer is made.

-Yes there will still be an Accessible Housing Register (AHR) and some extensively adapted properties will still be allocated through the AHR by direct match to ensure the customer’s individual requirements are met.
+Some extensively adapted properties will be allocated through the Accessible Housing Register (AHR) by direct match to ensure the customer’s individual requirements are met.
 These applicants will have had an assessment by an occupational therapist and be placed on the Accessible Housing Register with all the details of their housing requirements.
 This is to make best use of adapted housing.
 The property will be advertised if there is no-one on the Accessible Housing Register who needs it.